staabm/staabm.github.io/_posts/2024-11-28-phpstan-php-version-in-scope.md

 Your task to upgrade your employers codebases to PHP 8.4 may be already in the pipeline :-).

-### What's already done?

-#### Narrow types by PHP_VERSION_ID

-The first step in this direction was already achieved by making PHPStan aware of `composer.json` defined PHP version requirements and taking this knowledge into account to narrow constants like `PHP_VERSION_ID` et. all. since PHPStan 2.0.

-There is a dedicated blog post about this topic already: [PHPStan PHP Version Narrowing](https://staabm.github.io/2024/11/14/phpstan-php-version-narrowing.html)

 ### What's next?

 The current plan is to make PHPStan aware of a narrowed [PHP-Version within the current scope](https://github.com/phpstan/phpstan-src/pull/3642) and utilize this information in type inference and error reporting.